aayzhao/COMP211-Labs/README.md

 binary representation of a given int.
 Also has itob functions for converting ints into their binary representation as a char buffer.

+ftob functions are also provided for converting IEEE-754 floating point precision numbers into char buffers, along with size declarations.
+Also has a printfloat() function that prints each individual part of the float for visual and formatting purposes.

 ## Signing
 As of 9/14/2023, all commits will be signed with a verified SSH key.
 Github commits should reflect this in the commit history.